oNora/angularjs_projects/README.md

 Description
 ============

-This is a collection of small projects, that I created just for fun while I learn Angular.
+This is a collection of small projects, that I created just for fun while I learn Angular.js.

 ###I. `Battleships_game`